Christian KiwiSaver Scheme

 Kerry Burridge – BCA, Dip.
 Banking, MPhil (Hons)

 Kerry is an experienced director, senior executive and international consultant who specialises in economic development, banking and finance.
+She is the Director of Business & Planning at the Diocesan School for Girls, Auckland.
 She is an independent specialist director on the board of the Bank of the Cook Islands (BCI), a role she has held since October 2013.
 She has worked extensively with international aid donors throughout the Pacific Island nations.
 Kerry was appointed to the Board by the Standing Committee of General Synod/Te Hīnota Whānui in 2018.